magefan/magento-2-admin-activity-log/README.md

 <img align="right" width="120" height="120" src="https://cm.magefan.com/catalog/product/cache/28b407cef1668fd0bdd6f36db3e8e2f0/i/c/icon-admin-activity-log.jpg">

-[Magento 2 Admin Activity Log](https://magefan.com/magento-2-admin-action-log) Magento 2 Admin Activity Log is the extension that allows you to track all Magento admin panel activity.
+[Magento 2 Admin Activity Log](https://magefan.com/magento-2-admin-action-log) is the extension that allows you to track all Magento admin panel activity.
 Monitor all changes your admin users make in the admin panel and track all login attempts.

 Ensure a safe environment and protect your store data with better action tracking.
 Quickly find and eliminate any mistakes and unauthorized logins.